shuaibiyy/terraform-provisioner/README.md

 # Topo

-Topo manages multiple provisions of the same [Terraform](https://terraform.io) scripts.
+Topo helps with managing multiple provisions of the same [Terraform](https://terraform.io) scripts.
 Topo clones a Terraform project specified in a configuration file, and runs parameterized Terraform commands on it.
 Topo uses [Goroutines](https://www.golang-book.com/books/intro/10) to run Terraform commands and perform certain tasks concurrently.
 This helps Topo achieve acceptable speed.